Key management in Azure

 Azure Key Vault (Standard Tier)

-A FIPS 140-2 Level 1 validated multitenant cloud key management service that can be used to store asymmetric keys, secrets, and certificates.
-Keys stored in Azure Key Vault are software-protected and can be used for encryption-at-rest and custom applications.
+A FIPS 140-2 Level 1 validated multitenant cloud key management service that you can use to store asymmetric keys, secrets, and certificates.
+Keys stored in Azure Key Vault are software-protected and you can use them for encryption at rest and custom applications.
 Azure Key Vault Standard provides a modern API and a breadth of regional deployments and integrations with Azure Services.
 For more information, see About Azure Key Vault.

 Azure Key Vault (Premium Tier)

-A FIPS 140-3 Level 3 validated, PCI compliant, multitenant HSM offering that can be used to store asymmetric keys, secrets, and certificates.
-Keys are stored in a secure hardware boundary using Marvell LiquidSecurity HSMs*.
-Microsoft manages and operates the underlying HSM, and keys stored in Azure Key Vault Premium can be used for encryption-at-rest and custom applications.
+A FIPS 140-3 Level 3 validated, PCI compliant, multitenant HSM offering that you can use to store asymmetric keys, secrets, and certificates.
+You store keys in a secure hardware boundary by using Marvell LiquidSecurity HSMs*.
+Microsoft manages and operates the underlying HSM.
+You can use keys stored in Azure Key Vault Premium for encryption at rest and custom applications.
 Azure Key Vault Premium also provides a modern API and a breadth of regional deployments and integrations with Azure Services.

 Important

-If you are an Azure Key Vault Premium customer looking for key sovereignty, single tenancy, and/or higher crypto operations per second, you may want to consider Azure Key Vault Managed HSM instead.
+If you're an Azure Key Vault Premium customer looking for key sovereignty, single tenancy, or higher crypto operations per second, consider Azure Key Vault Managed HSM instead.
 For more information, see About Azure Key Vault.

 Azure Key Vault Managed HSM